Undergrads

-Undergrads (stylized as underGRADS) is an adult animated sitcom centered on the lives of four college undergraduate freshmen.
-Originally broadcast on MTV in 2001, only 13 episodes were created.
-It has since been shown on Teletoon's Adult Block in Canada, and Trouble in the United Kingdom.
+Undergrads (stylized as underGRADS) is an American-Canadian adult animated sitcom centered on the lives of four college undergraduate freshmen.
+The show was originally broadcast for 13 episodes on MTV from April 22 to August 12, 2001, and was also shown on The Detour on Teletoon in Canada, and Trouble in the United Kingdom.

 History

-The show was created by Pete Williams, who dropped out of New York University at the age of 19 during his sophomore year to work on the show in 1997 after winning an MTV animation contest.
+The show was created by Pete Williams, who dropped out of New York University at the age of 19 during his sophomore year to work on the show in 1997 after winning an MTV animation contest by creating an animated short called The Click.
 Williams performs most of the voices on the show.
-The series was produced by David McGrath.
+The series was produced by David McGrath and directed by Jerry Popowich.

+Cancellation

+The series was cancelled after just one season due to low ratings and according to Pete Williams the show left the prime time slot by the third episode and practically stopped airing on MTV by the sixth episode and ended without any warning.
+Unbeknownst to Williams his show had a much better following in Canada when it aired on Teletoon at Night.
+Williams only realized that his series was over after his MTV employee keycard suddenly stopped working forcing him to file for unemployment benefits and move back in with his parents.
+After his show was canceled, Pete Williams and his brother earned a living selling spec scripts for animated series’ to various networks that never got green-lit.

 Unsuccessful revival and Undergrads: The Movie

-After an unsuccessful revival attempt in 2004, Williams in 2018 announced a Kickstarter campaign for funding a feature-length series finale called Undergrads: The Movie.
-As of August 2023 the film is currently in development from Brain Power Studio, and is likely set for a 2025 release.
+After an unsuccessful revival attempt in 2004 by the Canadian based studio Decode Entertainment which was to air on Teletoon due to MTV still holding the rights to the show at the time sabotaging the attempt, Williams 14 years later in June 2018 after a long legal dispute announced that he had managed to secure the rights from MTV and formally announced a Kickstarter campaign for funding a feature-length series finale called Undergrads: The Movie.
+As of August 2023 after the film is currently in development by Brain Power Studio with a budget of $150,000 which was raised in February 2019 after the successful Kickstarter campaign, and was set for a 2023 release but it has since been delayed indefinitely due to personal issues with Pete Williams.

+The film, Undergrads: The Movie, is in development from Brain Power Studio, with a budget of $150,000 (acquired following a successful Kickstarter campaign).